diogodiasgrilo/Raycasting_Visualizer_42/README.md

 ![Raycasting](./sprites/raycaster.png)

-Proper usage when executing the program:
+Here is the proper usage when executing the program:

 "program name" "map file"

-Visual example:
+Here is a visual example:
 ```bash
 ➜  ~ ./raycasting ./maps/test1.ber
 ```